 2.5.1.
 Bee-Flower Observations and Pollen Load Collection

 To test this metagenomic and informatics approach, we used the identification of plant species within corbiculae pollen loads of bumble bees collected at the Rocky Mountain Biological Laboratory (RMBL; 38°57.5” N, 106°59.3” W, 2900 m.a.s.l.), Colorado, USA (Appendix 1 for site information).
 Bumblebees are one of the only groups of insects with unequivocal quantitative evidence for numerous population declines.
-They are also the most effective pollinators in many temperate montane ecosystems (Cameron & Sadd (2020), Goulson et al. (2008b), Williams (1982), Colla et al. (2012), Bergman et al. (1996), Bingham & Orthner (1998), Grixti et al. (2009), which is experiencing steep changes in annual temperature under climate change (Brito-Morales et al. (2018), Pepin et al. (2022)).
+They are also the most effective pollinators in many temperate montane ecosystems (Cameron & Sadd (2020), Goulson et al. (2008b), Williams (1982), Colla et al. (2012), Bergman et al. (1996), Bingham & Orthner (1998), Grixti et al. (2009), which are experiencing steep changes in annual temperature under climate change (Brito-Morales et al. (2018), Pepin et al. (2022)).
 As such, the effective management of these ecosystems relies on the study of keystone species, such as bumble bees, that play a critical role in maintaining their current diversity (Loarie et al. (2009), Dobrowski & Parks (2016)).
 The queen bumblebees emerge early in the season to identify nesting sites.
 Floral resources are essential at these foraging stages for increasing their weight before diapause and increasing their ovary weights while establishing their found nests, and therefore this period represent potential demographic bottlenecks in bumble bee populations (Sarro et al. (2022)).

 Species list

 To identify a list of potential candidate species that a bumblebee might visit within the study area (i.e., Southern Rockies in Colorado), we queried the BIEN database to retain all vascular plants records identified within a distance of up to 100km from our study area.
 We used the resulting 23,919 occurrences to create species distribution models for the 501 species identified through this database query.
 We selected 90% of records for each species to train the species distribution models, while the remaining 10% were retained for validation.
 We then generated 4,029 absence points (i.e., locations where the focal taxon is anticipated missing) through a random stratification of 19% of the land cover (Land Management (2019)).
 To achieve a larger absence data set, we generated an additional 1,000 pseudo-absence records for each taxon by randomly selecting coordinates located at least 10km away from any occurrence record.
-For ML models, these pseudo-absences were reduced so that the ratio of presence to absence records were balanced (Barbet-Massin et al. (2012)).
-To achieve this, we removed absence records inside of 10% of the mean sample value of any predictor variable the presence records; the required number of absence records were then randomly sampled.
+For Machine Learning models, these pseudo-absences were reduced so that the ratio of presence to absence records were balanced (Barbet-Massin et al. (2012)).
+To achieve this, we removed absence records inside of 10% of the mean sample value of any predictor variable of the presence records; the required number of absence records were then randomly sampled.

 We used 26 environmental variables at a 30m resolution to construct the species distribution models; six related to climate, five soil, four topographic, four related to cloud cover, with the remaining reflecting assorted abiotic parameters (Wilson & Jetz (2016), Wang et al. (2016), Hengl et al. (2017), Robinson et al. (2014)) (Appendix 2).
 These environmental variables were extracted from publicly available datasets and selected to represent variables interacting with plant physiology.
 For linear regression models these predictors underwent both vifstep (theta = 10, max observations = 12,500) and vifcor (theta = 0.7, max observations = 12,500) to detect highly correlated variables, and collinear features were removed leaving 16 variables (Naimi et al. (2014)).